School of Medicine

 Currently, our graduate students participate in research in areas that include molecular therapeutics, gene therapy and cell signaling, renal and cardiovascular pharmacology, neuropharmacology, behavioral pharmacology, alcohol and drugs of abuse, cancer biology, toxicology, and drug metabolism.
 Each student in the program has the opportunity to study under excellent, highly experienced mentors in modern, state-of-the-art research laboratories.

 Building upon our fine tradition, we are seeking those students who have a love of science and an interest in new discovery.
-Our student body is ethnically and culturally diverse.
 Upon completion of their degrees our recent graduates have gone on to have successful careers in academia, the pharmaceutical industry or government agencies.

 For interest in the graduate student programs at LSUHSC New Orleans, please refer to the School of Graduate Studies